CodedBeats/Game_Automation/MSM_Memory/info.md

 Grntrenchman

-### This program is made for a screen resolution of 1920 x 1080
+### This program is made for a screen resolution of 2560 x 1440
-### If you have a different resolution, request the video on how to replace unknown imgs
+### If you tried running the program and it didn't work, it maybe be becuase you have a different resolution, request the video on how to replace unknown imgs